TangHan54/auto-modelling/readme.md

 # Thoughts

-- Ideally, any dataframe being throw into this repo, it should be
+- Ideally, any dataframe being throw into this repo, it should be processed.

 1. pre-processing

-    - drop column that have too many null
+    - drop column that have too many null(Done)
-    - fill na for both numeric and non-numeric values
+    - fill na for both numeric and non-numeric values(Done)
-    - encoded for non-numeric values
+    - encoded for non-numeric values(Done)
     - scale values if needed
     - balance the dataset if needed